GoodNews, the Shop@Christ Church is now open!

-The Good News Shop is a mission of the Episcopal Church Women of Christ Church.
+GoodNews, the Shop@Christ Church is a mission of the Episcopal Church Women of Christ Church.
 As a private, nonprofit organization, the Shop donates all of its sales proceeds toward grants to worthy nonprofit initiatives focused on the needs of women and children in the local community and abroad.
-The Good News Shop's main objective is to maximize profits in order to fund these initiatives.
+GoodNews' main objective is to maximize profits in order to fund these initiatives.
 In its 39-year-old history, it has donated over $500,000 to outreach programs.
 The Shop also serves as a ministry devoted to building community and fellowship and providing resources for programs at Christ Church.

-Best of all, 100% of our proceeds go back into the community, which is so needed in today's economy.
-We proudly feature books, cards, candles, lotions, jewelry, handbags, hats, decorative pillows, baby and children gifts, tabletop accessories, men's accessories, crosses, paper products, linens, food items and kitchen accessories.
+Best of all, 100% of our proceeds go back into the community.
+We proudly feature books, cards, candles, lotions, jewelry, handbags, decorative pillows, baby and children gifts, tabletop accessories, men's accessories, crosses, paper products, linens, food items and kitchen accessories.
 Please remember us first when you shop for that next gift.

 Are you looking for an easy way to get involved at Christ Church?
 Look no further...Come to the GoodNews Shop and sign up for a once a month two hour shift.
 It's a fun way to be involved, meet new friends and have a little time for retail therapy.
 Please come and join our fun team.
 You can contact Peggy or Lynne at email@example.com.

 Each Tuesday and Wednesday volunteers meet in the church kitchen to assemble casseroles, soups and desserts to sell in GOODNEWS.
 Every recipe has been created and tested by church members with several of them based on recipes from our Christ Church Cookbook.
 Met with overwhelming success, the GOODNEWS Freezer has become our top selling category several months in a row.
 The freezer will be stocked through May of this year and then it will be empty for the summer.
 Starting in September, we would love to continue cooking and stocking the freezer...we just need some more volunteers!
 This commitment can be as little as once a month for two hours or as much time as you have to give.
 If you like to prep, cook or assemble we have a place for you that offers a wonderful opportunity for fellowship!
 Interested in helping?
 Contact Jane Coulter firstname.lastname@example.org.